 For years I have been asking myself and God, Why?
 What in the world is wrong with me?
 Why don’t I care all that much about “going” for anything?

 After that interesting night of shrimp launching and me tie-dyeing my clothing, I think I finally found my answer.

 The morning after the dinner, as we headed to church, the previous evening’s events continued to go through my mind.
-We had talked about children living in little mud-huts trying to survive without parents, having lost them to AIDS…we talked about how happy they were to receive letters from us…how one precious girl was elated to eat her one piece of candy…we looked at pictures of kids whose dirty and tattered clothes were the only ones they had…we talked about a video in which our sponsored girl talked about how thankful she was that we would “waste” our money on her.
+We had talked about children living in little mud-huts trying to survive without parents, having lost them to AIDS . . .we talked about how happy they were to receive letters from us . . .how one precious girl was elated to eat her one piece of candy . . .we looked at pictures of kids whose dirty and tattered clothes were the only ones they had . . .we talked about a little video clip in which our sponsored girl said how thankful she was that we would “waste” our money on her.

 Waste our money on her.

 That broke me.
 It finally broke me.